Your Personalized Power Portal

 Usage and Consumption

 Your electricity is provided by Duke Energy - Florida.
-To report an outage or any other issues, contact them using the information below.
+To set up your account for a new move, to report an outage, or for any other questions, contact them using the information below.

 Phone